DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemItem/thumbnail.md

 ---
 ---
 ##### shortDescription
-An icon (URL) to be used as a file system item's thumbnail.
+An icon (URL) to be used as the file system item's thumbnail.

 ---